Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Features

-An unmanaged switch has a simple design and functionality; it connects Ethernet devices with a configuration you cannot change.
-This switch is often used for smaller networks or to add systems to a more extensive network.
+An unmanaged switch has a simple design and functionality; it connects Ethernet devices with a fixed configuration that you cannot change.
+This is unmanaged switch that is often used for smaller networks or to add systems to a more extensive network.

-A managed switch lets you configure, manage and monitor your network settings.
-You can control the LAN traffic, prioritize channels and create new networks to manage traffic better.
-This type of switch comes with redundancy features to make copies of data in case of a device or network failure.
+A managed switch port lets you configure and monitor your network settings.
+You can control the LAN traffic, prioritize channels, and create new networks to manage traffic better.
+This type of managed switch port comes with redundancy features to make copies of data in case of a device or network failure.

 Here are some typical features in managed switches, though they vary between models and brands.